Les Neuf Sœurs: The Americans

 A token from Les Neuf Sœurs (1783).

 In 1778, the year Voltaire became a member, Benjamin Franklin and John Paul Jones also were accepted along with Jean Sylvain Bailly.
 Benjamin Franklin became Master of the Lodge in 1779, and was re-elected in 1780.
-When Franklin, after a long and influential stay in Europe, returned to America to participate in the writing of the Constitution, Thomas Jefferson a non-Mason took over as American Envoy.
+Franklin, after a long and influential stay in Europe, returned to America to participate in the writing of the Constitution.
+Thomas Jefferson, who was not a Mason, took over as American Envoy.

 Jean-Antoine Houdon, a member of Les Neuf Sœurs, added Jefferson's marble bust to his corpus of works, which included busts of Franklin and General Lafayette.
 Jefferson persuaded Houdon to make his famous statue of George Washington, for which Houdon travelled to America in 1785.

-While Jefferson stayed in Paris, at the Maison des Feuillants, his neighbour was Jean-François Marmontel Secretary-for-Life of the Paris Academy of Sciences and another member of the Lodge.
-At the same time Jefferson's friend, American Founding Father John Adams, was the neighbour, at Auteuil, of Anne-Catherine de Ligniville, Madame Helvétius, who hosted the famous Cercle d'Auteuil where the influence of Les Neuf Sœurs was at its highest.
+While Jefferson stayed in Paris, at the Maison des Feuillants, his neighbour was Jean-François Marmontel, Secretary-for-Life of the Paris Academy of Sciences and another member of the Lodge.
+At the same time, Jefferson's friend, American Founding Father John Adams, was the neighbour of Anne-Catherine de Ligniville, Madame Helvétius, who hosted the famous Cercle d'Auteuil, where the influence of Les Neuf Sœurs was at its highest.

-In Mémoires pour servir à l'histoire du Jacobinisme (4 vol.,1797–1798) Abbé Barruel attributed membership to key figures of the French Revolution like Jacques Pierre Brissot (Barruel claims Brissot was a member of Neuf Soeurs, although Brissot wrote that he was initiated into a German Lodge but was never active) and Georges Danton.
+In Mémoires pour servir à l'histoire du Jacobinisme (4 vol.,1797–1798), Abbé Barruel attributed membership to key figures of the French Revolution, like Georges Danton and Jacques Pierre Brissot (Barruel claims Brissot was a member of Neuf Soeurs, and Brissot wrote that he was initiated into a German Lodge, but there is no proof he was ever active.).